ahmetmithat/buggyamb/Docs/linux_installation_instructions.md

 <h2>Testing</h2>

 You configured Nginx and it is time for a test.
-I recommend you to make a connection test using <code>curl</code> directly on the Linux server.
-The goal with this test is to make sure everything works fine locally.
+First test I'd recommend would be to make a connection test using <code>curl</code> directly on the Linux server.
+The goal with this test is to make sure that everything works fine locally.

->curl just makes an HTTP get request to the destination and it just shows the result in plain text which is the HTML of the response.
+>curl just makes an HTTP get request to the destination and it just shows the result in plain text.
+So it should show the HTML output of the response.

- First you need to configure the hosts file so the <b>buggyamb</b> hostname resolves to <b>127.0.0.1</b>.
+ The first thing you need to configure is the hosts file so the <b>buggyamb</b> hostname resolves to <b>127.0.0.1</b>.
 Add <b>buggyamb</b> in ```/etc/hosts``` file so it resolves to 127.0.0.1.
 You can use <b>vi</b> or <b>nano</b> again.

 Then run ```curl localhost``` command.
 Nginx should get the request and show its welcome page because we configured Nginx to route the requests to BuggyAmb if only the hostname is <b>buggyamb</b> and this request is not made to <b>buggyamb</b>, it is made to <b>localhost</b>: